Posts Tagged ‘orkney’

 The graph shows clearly a new world wide advance of glaciation 6000-5000 years ago which cannot be explained other than in a drop of temperature, at least in those areas, as Orkney, closest to the major glaciations.

 The overall temperature seems not to drop as low as around 6200 BC, a notoriously cold snap in archaeology, but local conditions can differ considerably from the overall picture.
+The weather was bad for about a thousand years , imagine, there is no light at the end of that tunnel.

 It got eventually so hot in the Middle East that the Akkadian Empire collapsed, due to the drought around 2200 BC.
 You don’t see that in the graph.
 Local conditions and periods can be extreme for good and for bad.